apache/apex-core/dimension_computation_store.md

 ## Introduction
 In the world of big data many enterprises have a common problem, they have tremendous amounts of data flowing into their systems and they need to observe historical trends in that data.

-It would be useful for the vendor to look at historical data already aggregated over certain key across time buckets.
+It would be useful for the vendor to look at historical data already aggregated over certain keys across time buckets.
 This process of receiving individual events, aggregating them over time, and drilling down into the data using some parameters is called Dimensions Computation.

 ## Overview

 ### What is Dimensions Computation?
 Dimensions Computation is a powerful mechanism that allows you to spot trends in your streaming data in real-time.
 This tutorial will cover the concepts behind Dimensions Computation and provide details on the process of performing Dimensions Computation.
-We will also show you how to use Data Torrent's out of the box operators to easily add Dimensions Computation to the application.
+We will also show you how to use Data Torrent's out of the box operators to easily add Dimensions Computation to an application.

-### Functionality - In a nutshell
+### Functionality - In a Nutshell
 *Dimensions Computation* provides a way for business to perform aggregations on configured numeric data.
-Dimensions Computation work along with *Dimension Store* which provides the capability for the applications to display historical data/trends.
+The Dimensions Computation operator works along with the *Dimension Store* operator, which provides the capability for applications to display historical data/trends.

 ## Terminology / Concepts
 #### Key Set
 A key set is set of fields in the incoming tuple which are used to combine the data for aggregation.

 #### Value Set
-Value set is the set of fields in the incoming tuple on which various Aggregators needs to be applied.
+Value set is the set of fields in the incoming tuple on which various Aggregators need to be applied.

 #### Aggregator
-A mathematical function that need to be applied on value fields in incoming tuple.
+A mathematical function that needs to be applied on value fields in an incoming tuple.
 For e.g. SUM, COUNT, MAX, MIN, AVERAGE etc.

 #### Aggregates
-An object containing the aggregated values for configured value set.
+An object containing the aggregated values for a configured value set and key combination.

 #### Time buckets
 Time buckets indicates the time interval for which the floor time should be calculated.